23 Jan 7 Key SEO Implementation Factors

 #5 – Mobile Friendliness

 There is a big chance you may be reading this article on a phone or tablet.
 If you are, it is because most other people are too.
 Ever since smartphones became mainstream, people rely mainly on mobile devices to consume data as they can do it on the go.
 This popularity means people need to see content in a way that isn’t a hassle to look at on a smaller screen.
-Optimizing your website is very important for that purpose as Google has also updated its ranking policies now.
+Optimising your website is very important for that purpose as Google has also updated its ranking policies now.

 If your site is not created in a way that it would support mobile-friendly viewing, Google will rank it lower.
 This is not a problem anymore though since countless brilliant website development tools are available that automatically convert your page to a mobile-friendly version.
 They can also automatically determine if a device accessing the site is mobile and send the correct version without asking.